pavankat/fantasy-football/README.md

 did
 -----

+7-27-17:

+finished all the mockdraftable scraping

+I had to clean some of the csvs because if the player had Jr. it spilled into the next cell.
+But it went smooth overall.

+started to scrape nfl data on aggregate metrics on the season.
+I'm going to need to grab the page numbers, do rate limiting so I can grab all of the data on every page and then do it per year

 7-18-17:

 scraped dbs into csv, few more to go and then the harder part lol of getting the individual data for each person.